Privacy Notice and FAQs

 • Based on Legitimate Interest – We process your personal information to protect your security and the security of the Sites; to detect and prevent fraud; to protect and defend the rights or property of others, or our own rights and interests; and to maintain and improve the user experience.

-One of the primary purposes of cookies is to provide a convenience feature to save you time.
-The purpose of a cookie is to tell the server that you have returned to a specific page.
-For example, a cookie helps MC² to recall your specific information on subsequent visits.
+Among other things, a cookie helps MC2 to recall your specific information on subsequent visits.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
-When you return to the same MC² Sites, the information you previously provided can be retrieved, so you can easily use the MC² features that you customized.
-We do not use cookies for targeted or cross-contextual advertising purposes.
+When you return to the same MC2 Sites, the information you previously provided can be retrieved, so you can easily use the MC2 features that you customized.

-We differentiate between cookies that are essential for the technical features of the Sites and analytics cookies.
+We differentiate between cookies that are essential for the technical features of the Sites, analytics, and advertising cookies.
+For more information, please see our Cookie Policy.

 Cookie TypeDescription